apache/bigtop/README.md

 * __Enabling Parallel Build for packages(BIGTOP-4044)__

   Apache Bigtop defaults to non-parallel builds.
-Use -PbuildThreads=2C to activate Maven's parallel build feature and expedite compilation for compatible components.
+Use -PbuildThreads with a number or a combination of numbers followed by 'C', such as '-PbuildThreads=2' or '-PbuildThreads=2C', to specify the number of CPU cores for Maven's parallel build feature, which can speed up the compilation process for compatible components.

-  Append a digit and 'C' to -PbuildThreads= to set the CPU core count for concurrent builds.

   Consult the bigtop.bom file to verify component compatibility with parallel builds; those marked with maven_parallel_build = true support this option.